sergueik/puppetmaster_vagrant/README.md

 Puppet
 ------
-All linux boxes have Puppet 3.8.x .
+Most Linux boxes have Puppet 3.8.x .
 The Windows ones do not.
 To install Puppet, set `config_vm_newbox` to `true` only when importing brand new Windos box image.
 To save provisioning time, set `config_vm_newbox` to `false`.
 Vagrantfile uses shell provisioner to install latest Puppet.

 ServerSpec
 ----------